-Figure 7.23: Simulated estimates of three-point rates as a function of the pseudorapidity.
-The turquoise line represents the number of three-point tracklets constructed from simulated hits, the yellow line represents three-point tracklets constructed from digitized hits.
+Figure 7.24: Simulated estimates of three-point rates as a function of the pseudorapidity.
+The green line represents the number of three-point tracklets constructed from simulated hits, the red line represents three-point tracklets constructed from digitized hits.

-Figure 7.24: Simulated estimates of purities of three-point tracklets constructed from digitized hits as a function of the pseudorapidity.
+Figure 7.25: Simulated estimates of purities of three-point tracklets constructed from digitized hits as a function of the pseudorapidity.
 From the bottom of the stack upwards, the object types are "bad" (red), "parallel" (lime green), "good" lepton (blue), "low- p_T " lepton (yellow), "good" photon (pink), "low- p_T " photon (turquoise), "good" other (dark green) and "low- p_T " other (purple).

 The first approach is termed the "average of intersection" fit or "perpendicular bisector" fit.
 By noting that the perpendicular bisector of any chord on a circle must necessarily pass though the centre of the circle, two chords may be used to define the centre.
-If chords are constructed from data points (with an associated error) then every chord has an associated uncertainty and, therefore, so does every estimate of the centre: a best estimate of the centre may be achieved by taking an averaging over the estimated centres.
+If chords are constructed from data points (with an assoxii for reference, see figure 6.12 and equation 6.22 ciated error) then every chord has an associated uncertainty and, therefore, so does every estimate of the centre: a best estimate of the centre may be achieved by taking an averaging over the estimated centres.
 An estimate of the radius of curvature (and thus of the transverse momentum) may be found by averaging the distance between the estimated centre of curvature and the data points.
-Such an approach is mathematically similar (although computationally very different) to the Hough transform [120] used at the MINOS [121] and ALICE [31] experiments, although when two points are very close together, the current method suffers from mathematical instabilities that are absent from the latter method.
+Such an approach is mathematically similar (although computationally very different) to the Hough transform [121] used at the MINOS [122] and ALICE [32] experiments, although when two points are very close together, the current method suffers from mathematical instabilities that are absent from the latter method.